Moving Expenses Are No Longer Deductible

 Now that small business owners have the 20% deduction available for their pass-through income in 2018, as a business owner, you will need to begin to position your business to take full advantage of the new tax deduction.
 However, the Qualified Business Income ("QBI") deduction has taxable income thresholds.
 Once the owner's personal taxable

-Now that small business owners have the 20% deduction available for their pass-through income in 2018, as a business owner, you will need to begin to position your business to take full advantage of the new tax deduction.
-However, the Qualified Business Income ("QBI") deduction has taxable income thresholds.
-Once the owner's personal taxable income begins to exceed specific dollar amounts, the 20% deduction with either phase out or it will trigger an alternative calculation that could lower the deduction.
+Many small business owners have a QBI 20% deduction available for their pass-through income, but you may need to position your business to take full advantage of this lucrative tax deduction.
+It’s important to be aware that the Qualified Business Income ("QBI") deduction has taxable income thresholds.
+Once the owner's personal taxable income exceeds specific dollar amounts, the 20% deduction will either phase out or trigger an alternative calculation that could lower the deduction.

 The Taxable Income Thresholds